 How Do You Make Kefir?

-Kefir is relatively easy to start and maintain.
+This drink is relatively easy to start and maintain.
 You simply need to get some grains and begin making batches!
 You can keep the grains from batch to batch and, if properly cared for, will last indefinitely.
 Keep your eye on Intoxicated on Life for a tutorial on how to make your own kefir at home!